lalgonzales/ai-assistance-guides/ai_assistant_guides/SYSTEMATIZATION_TEMPLATE.md

 - Example: `scripts/smart_sync.py`, `private/planning/`, `docs/ai_assistant_guides/`

 ---

+## 🚨 MANDATORY ACTION
+Upon completing a systematization log:
+1. Save the completed log in `private/systematization_logs/`.
+2. Add a link to the log in the corresponding plan or log document.

+These steps are required for traceability and compliance with project standards.

 > Adapt and expand this template as needed for your project, but DO NOT remove the imperative language or the autonomy, naming, and validation policies.
 Use it as a base to systematize and transfer knowledge in development teams.